ankitagarwal/Moodle-scripts/codecheck/readme.md

 Git cleanup
 =============

-Helps you rebase your branches
+Creates a dump of patches for all existing local brnaches along with a codechecker dump

 Version list
 --------------
-* 0.5
-* 1.0 (Alpha) 26 Jun 2012
+* 1.0 (Alpha) 30 Oct 2012

 Installation
 -----------------
 * Git cleanup script must already be installed
 * Copy all files to any folder in your www director
 * Edit gitcleanup/config.php as per your needs
-* run "php rebase.php" from bash
+* run "php codecheck.php" from bash
+* Codechecer must be installed in stable master moodle install

 To Do
 -----------------
-* Cleanup the output
 * change include paths to absolute

 Please Note:-